Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Navigate to the app (Grandma's Cookbook), and click Open App, and now everything should be running.

 ## Credits
-Big shout out to *gbenga_mentor* who made everything fall into place on the inception of the project meeting, this made the entire project completely understandable and everything else that followed was much easier.
+Big shout out to my mentor [Adeye Adegbenga](https://github.com/deye9) who made everything fall into place on the inception of the project meeting, this made the entire project completely understandable and everything else that followed was much easier.

 Also thanks to the Code Institute lessons i was able to put this in practice part of the project is taken from the